nus-cs2103-AY1617S1/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 1. Type `edit e6 14 Nov 5 to 6pm`<br>

-Result: The task will have it's period changed to `Mon, 14Nov 05:00PM to Mon, 14 Nov 06:00PM`.(index E7)<br>
+Result: The task will have it's period changed to `Mon, 14 Nov 05:00PM to Mon, 14 Nov 06:00PM`.(index E7)<br>

 ## Edit a Deadline task to a Todo task